KaptainKumnt/FNaFbCC-ShadowGoldenFreddyPlushBoss/README.md

-Hello, and thank you for downloading the Shadow Golden Freddy Plush Boss mod for Five Nights at F***boy's: Complete Collection.
-You're probably wondering how to download this mod and put this inside the game so you can play it.
+Hello, and thank you for downloading the Shadow Golden Freddy Plush Boss Fight mod for Five Nights at F***boy's: Complete Collection.
+You're probably wondering on how to download this mod and put it inside the game so you can play it.
 It's very easy really.

 # Installation